 - Everyone should have security in their employment and access to affordable quality healthcare for themselves and their dependents.

-- In our dual role as students and workers, we should have sufficient support to develop our careers after graduation, we should be funded commensurately with our fields’ average degree lengths, and we should have access to a healthy work-life balance.
+- Members who are both students and workers should have sufficient support to develop our careers after graduation, we should be funded commensurately with our fields’ average degree lengths, and we should have access to a healthy work-life balance.